neopsyon/bicep-versioning/README.md

 ## How is Commitlint leveraged
-After the installation, the commitlint will force the user to use conventional commit messages.
+After the installation, the **Commitlint** will force the user to use conventional commit messages.
 Based on the commit message, the framework will know how to increment the version increment of the changed Bicep files.

 **Example commits**